gravesee/binnr/README.md

 ## `bin.data` options

 ### `mono`
-The WoE  pattern for this varibale flips alot.
-A monotonic replationship can be enforced by passing a mono argument to the bin.data function like so:
+The WoE  pattern for the above varibale flips alot.
+A monotonic replationship can be enforced by passing a mono argument to the `bin.data` function like so:

 ```r